A NSW Government website

 15. Can I fly a drone for recreation at a ski resort?

-1. No. Ski resorts in NSW are in Kosciuszko National Park.
+1. No. Ski resorts in New South Wales are in Kosciuszko National Park.
 The plan of management for the park prohibits the landing and take-off of powered aircraft for recreational purposes, including drones, across the entire park.

 16–17.
 How close can I fly to marine mammals?

-1. You must keep your drone more than 100 metres above a marine mammal and more than 100 metres horizontally away from a marine mammal.
-If you fly a drone closer than that you can be fined up to $3,300.
+1. You must keep your drone more than 100 metres above and away from a marine mammal in all directions.
+If you fly a drone closer than that you can be fined.

 2. The Biodiversity Conservation Regulation 2017 sets out all the safe approach distances for aircraft, including drones, so that marine mammals are not disturbed.